-The PM unveils new ministry
+The PM Unveils New Ministry

-Mr Turnbull says changing the line up is positive .. allowing for a transition to a younger leadership team.Cabinet has been expanded with the new-look Nationals team getting an extra seat at the table.
+Mr Turnbull says he has picked a line-up that has focused on the future, on policies that will encourage innovation and enterprise, and secure Australia's prosperity as a 21st century economy.

-Prime Minister Malcolm Turnbull announces his new cabinet during a press conference in Sydney Source: AAP
+Prime Minister Turnbull was forced to reshuffle his cabinet after the resignation of three ministers.
+Source: AAP

 Source: SBS